Physical Processes Behind the Co-Evolution of Halos, Galaxies and Supermassive Black Holes in the IllustrisTNG Simulation: Data and samples

-where $t_{n-1}$, $t_{n}$ and $t_{n+1}$ are the cosmic times of the previous, current, and next snapshots. \item $\dot{M}(t_n)/M(t_n)$: the specific growth rate of mass $M$ at the $n$-th snapshot. \end{itemize} For the halo, stellar and SMBH masses, the definition of $\dot{M}(t_n)$ yields the halo accretion rate (HAR), the star formation rate (SFR), and the black hole accretion rate (BHAR), respectively, and the definition of $\dot{M}(t_n)/M(t_n)$ yields their specific values: the specific halo accretion rate (sHAR), the specific black hole accretion rate (sBHAR), and the specific star formation rate (sSFR).
+where $t_{n-1}$, $t_{n}$ and $t_{n+1}$ are the cosmic times of the previous, current, and next snapshots. \item $\dot{M}(t_n)/M(t_n)$: the specific growth rate of mass $M$ at the $n$-th snapshot. \end{itemize} For the halo, stellar and SMBH masses, the definition of $\dot{M}(t_n)$ yields the halo accretion rate (HAR), the star formation rate (SFR), and the black hole accretion rate (BHAR), respectively, and the definition of $\dot{M}(t_n)/M(t_n)$ yields their specific values: the specific halo accretion rate (sHAR), the specific black hole accretion rate (sBHAR), and the specific star formation rate (sSFR). {\revised Note that the integration of the growth rate defined here is ensured to be equal to the mass whose evolution pattern is the main focus of this paper.}

-We define a galaxy to be quiescent/quenched if its sSFR is less than a threshold of $10^{-11}\,{\rm yr}^{-1}$, which is commonly used in literatures \citep[e.g.][]{schayeEAGLEProjectSimulating2015, cuiOriginGalaxyColour2021,habouzitSupermassiveBlackHoles2021, bluck2024GalaxyQuenchingHigh}.
-We find that the star formation history produced by TNG can be fluctuating.
-Some galaxies, in particular the high-redshift ones, can have sudden drops in sSFR in some individual snapshots, thus making an excursion to the ``quenched'' state and returning to the ``star-forming" status.
-To ensure that our conclusion is robust against such fluctuations, we adopt a stronger criterion for a galaxy to be quenched by requiring its sSFR to remain below the threshold value for at least three continuous snapshots.